Pennsylvania · Constables

 How Constables Are Paid — and What They Pay

 Constables are not salaried employees of any government body.
-They are paid per service performed under a fee schedule set by the Pennsylvania General Assembly (44 Pa.C.S.
-Chapter 71).
-That fee schedule has not kept pace with inflation, and it never included benefits: no health insurance, no pension, no sick leave, no workers' compensation.
+The statutory fee schedule (44 Pa.C.S. § 7161) governs only constables' judicial duties — warrant service, civil process, prisoner transport for the courts, and similar court-directed work.
+It does not cover, constrain, or reimburse constable activity outside that judicial scope (training, public safety response, election duty, locally contracted services).
+Even within the judicial scope, the schedule has not kept pace with inflation, and it never included benefits: no health insurance, no pension, no sick leave, no workers' compensation.

 At the same time, constables bear all the costs of running the office themselves — training, equipment, vehicles, insurance, and the professional liability insurance that Pennsylvania law requires them to carry (44 Pa.C.S. § 7142).
 The IRS classifies constable fee income as self-employment income, adding a 15.3% self-employment tax burden on top of ordinary income taxes.

 The picture that emerges is straightforward: the Commonwealth relies on constables to perform essential court, public-order, and election functions, while offloading the full cost of performing those functions onto the constables personally.
-Pennsylvania gets professional law enforcement services; constables get a fee schedule written a generation ago.
+Pennsylvania gets professional law enforcement services; constables get a judicial fee schedule written a generation ago that does not even cover the full scope of what the office actually does.

 Now that you know what constables do — learn what they're facing.